Discover the Advanced audio settings on Galaxy devices

 Note: Make sure the headphones are in pairing mode while you are performing the setup.

-Create a custom profile with Sound Personalization
+Create a custom sound profile with Adapt sound

 If needed, tap Allow, and then choose your age group.